rachael-wang/Smart-Mirror/README.md

 # Smart-Mirror
-Smart Mirror with AI on Raspberry Pi 3b+
+Course project for SJTU EI401: Science and Technology Innovation(IV-C) Smart Mirror with AI on Raspberry Pi 3b+, tested on Linux.